wp-plugins/fancybox-for-wordpress/readme.txt

 * Added two options for troubleshooting that might help in some cases if the plugin doesn't work: disable jQuery noConflict and skip jQuery call.
 * Additional fixes to caption CSS: Captions should look better now in Hybrid theme, child themes, and other situations where general table elements are improperly styled.

 2.0 Updates:

 * Brand new Options Page in Admin Panel lets you easely customize many options: fancybox auto apply, image resize to fit, opacity fade while zooming, zoom speed, overlay on/off, overlay color, overlay opacity, close fancybox on image click, keep fancybox centered while scrolling.
 * CSS completely updated for FancyBox 1.2.0
 * Captions fixed in IE

 1.3 Updates:

 * Shadows and Close button should be fixed now

 1.2 Updates:

-* Upgraded to use FancyBox 1.2.0
+* Updated to FancyBox 1.2.0
 * Uses packed version of the JavaScript file (8kb instead of 14kb)

 1.1 Updates: